Ohio Social Worker Licensure Requirements

 Applicants at any level must have a criminal background check and pass an online exam of relevant laws and rules.
 Candidates need Board approval to take the licensing exam.
-All forms can be downloaded from the site of the Counselor, Social Worker & Marriage and Family Therapist Board (Click Here to access the application forms for all levels of social worker licensure).
+Applications can be submitted online.
+Supplemental forms can be downloaded from the site of the Counselor, Social Worker & Marriage and Family Therapist Board.
+(Click Here to access the application for LSW licensure).

 Social Worker Licensure Board and Professional Organization(s)